b00gn1sh/neue-be/README.md

 # neue-be

-A free poster design tool that enforces Swiss design principles.
+A free poster design tool that encourages Swiss design principles.

 **[Use it now at neue-be.com](https://neue-be.com)**